httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Example-MixDict: a=(1 2), b=3, c=4;aa=bb, d=(5 6);valid
 ~~~

 As with lists, an empty Dictionary is represented by omitting the entire field.
+This implies that fields defined as Dictionaries have a default empty value.

 Typically, a field specification will define the semantics of Dictionaries by specifying the allowed type(s) for individual members by their names, as well as whether their presence is required or optional.
 Recipients MUST ignore names that are undefined or unknown, unless the field's specification specifically disallows them.